Columbine High School massacre: 11:29–11:36 am: Library massacre

-Harris then walked back over to the other side of the table where Townsend lay dead.
-Behind the table, 16-year-old Kelly Fleming had, like Bree Pasquale, sat next to the table rather than beneath it due to a lack of space.
-Harris shot Fleming with his shotgun, hitting her in the back and killing her.
-He shot at the table behind Fleming, hitting Townsend, who was already dead; Kreutz again; and wounding 18-year-old Jeanna Park.
 The shooters moved to the center of the library, where they reloaded their weapons at a table.
 Harris then pointed his carbine under a table, but the student he was aiming at moved out of the way.
 Harris turned his gun back on the student and told him to identify himself.
 It was John Savage, an acquaintance of Klebold's.
 He asked Klebold what they were doing, to which he shrugged and answered, "Oh, just killing people."
 Savage asked if they were going to kill him.
 Because of the background noise, Klebold said, "What?"
 Savage asked again whether they were going to kill him.
 Klebold said no, and told him to run.
 Savage fled, escaping through the library's main entrance and through the cafeteria.

 After Savage left, Harris turned and fired his carbine at the table directly north of where he had been, hitting the ear and hand of 15-year-old Daniel Mauser.
 Mauser retaliated by either shoving a chair at Harris or grabbing at his leg; Harris fired again and hit Mauser in the center of the face at close range, killing him.
-Harris then moved south and fired three shots under another table, critically injuring two 17-year-olds, Jennifer Doyle and Austin Eubanks.
-Klebold then shot once, fatally wounding 17-year-old Corey DePooter, at 11:35.
+Harris then moved south and fired three shots under another table, injuring three 17-year-olds, Jennifer Doyle, Corey DePooter, and Austin Eubanks.
+Klebold then shot once, fatally striking Corey DePooter at 11:35.
 There were no further victims.
-They had killed 10 people in the library and wounded 12.
+Harris and Klebold had killed 10 people in the library and wounded 12.
 (Note: There were 56 potential victims in the library; investigators would later find that the shooters had enough ammunition to have killed them all.)